scrubbbbs/cbird/readme.md

 #### v0.8

 - Command Line
-	+ Simplified logging
+	+ Simplify logging
+    * new color scheme
+    * unified logging wording/text/behavior
     * progress logs hidden for fast operations
 		* use `-v` to see verbose logging
-	+ Handle TTY resize signal
+	+ Handle TTY resizing
+	+ Add ZSH tab completion to `-install`
 	+ Add `-list-formats` `-list-codecs` to check FFmpeg configuration
-	+ `-move` supports .zip
+  + Support .zip in `-move`
-	+ `-select-grid` accepts multiple file arguments
+  + Support multiple files passed to `-select-grid`
-	+ Add syntax to find the nearest index from a subfolder
+	+ Add special path (`@`) for `-use` to find the index in the parent path
-		* `cbird -use @ ...`
 - Indexing
+  + Keep algos working if `-i.algos` changes (`-i.sync`)
+  + Add optional path to `-update` to scan a sub-directory
+	+ Add `-i.include` and `-i.exclude` to include/exclude files or directories matching patterns
-	+ New file format removes the 65,535 frames-per-video limit (now 16.7 million), without increasing file size.
+	+ Add new video index file format
+		* removes the 65,535 frames-per-video limit (now 16.7 million)
-	+ use `-migrate` to convert existing files, and `-update` to index any files that had over 65k frames.
+	+ Add `-migrate` to convert existing video index files
+		* files with >65k frames will be resumed and added back after `-update`
 - Searching
-	+ Much faster and tuneable video search
+  + Optimize video search, 5-10x speedup.
-	+ use `-p.vradix <num>` to speed up searches, higher `n` is faster but less accurate
+  + Add `-p.vradix <num>` to control speed/accuracy tradeoff
-	+ `-similar-to` works for more files/algos
+  + Fix a few issues with `-similar-to`
-	+ features search (fdct) about 25% faster
+	+ Optimize features search (fdct), about 25% faster
 - Sorting/Filtering
-	+ Sort by the needle in results with `-sort-result`
+	+ Add sort by the needle in results with `-sort-result`
-	+ Sort by multiple properties
+	+ Add sort by multiple properties
 		* `-sort-by exif#Photo#DateTimeOriginal#year -sort parentPath` => sort by year taken, then by directory path
-	+ Boolean operators on properties
+	+ Add boolean operators in expressions
 		* `-with name '~foo || ~bar'` => name contains foo or bar
-	+ Type conversions on properties, sometimes needed for correct filtering
+	+ Add type conversion functions, sometimes needed for correct filtering
 		* `-with exif#Photo.DateTimeOriginal#todate` => "convert string date/time to a date/time object"
-	+ Comparison with the needle
+	+ Add comparison with the needle in expressions
     		* `-with res '==%needle' -with compressionRatio '>%needle'` => only show more-compressed duplicates with the same pixel size
-    	+ Comparison with the needle (absolute difference)
+	+ Add comparison with the needle (absolute difference)
     		* `-with fileSize '%<4096'` => only show results if the difference between their sizes less than 4KB.

 - Viewing
-	+ Refactored and much improved memory management
+  + Add "dots" display instead of showing percentages
   + Add folder-lock feature to mark folders locked for modification
 	+ Add position indicator/progress bar to top of viewer
 	+ Add `-no-delete` to disable all file deletion
 	+ Add `-focus-first` to select the first item (needle) by default
 	+ When deleting, update all other affected rows, not just the visible one
 		* Remove any rows remaining with <2 items
-	+ Fix rename folder using the wrong name
-	+ Disable move shortcut for zips
-	+ Fix menu dir shortcut for zips
-	+ Fix preloader non-functional when going backwards
   + Use elide-middle for long filenames
   + Save scale mode and diff image setting
-	+ Use correct color indicator on 0% size/compression
   + Improved item info display
-	+ Video compare: add codec profile
+  + Add codec profile to video compare
+  + Refactored and much improved memory management
+  + Fix missing video creation date metadata
+  + Fix rename folder using the wrong name
+  + Disable move action for zips
+  + Fix menu dir action for zips
+	+ Fix preloader non-functional when going backwards
+  + Fix correct color indicator on 0% size/compression

 - Bug Fixes
 	+ Fix potental file handle leak in video decoder
 	+ Fix sometimes incorrect numeric/natural sort
 	+ Fix potentially incorrect dir selection (`-select-path` etc)
 	+ Fix potential crash and speedup theme parser
-	+ Intialize exiv2, may prevent crashes
+  + Initialize exiv2, may prevent crashes
 	+ Prevent certain database corruption from aborting
 	+ Fix template matcher bugs
 	+ Fix maximized window restore on GNOME